upLynk/Sample-Players/README.md

 Contents:
 * ./Android/ - An Android Studio project in java
+* ./html5player - A web page that plays video using the uplynkhtml5playersdk NPM package
 * ./Microsoft/UWP/ - A Universal Windows Platform app
 * ./Roku/simplevideoplayer_uplynk - Very basic Roku channel
 * ./Roku/Simple_Grid_and_Video - A Roku channel showing more features